 3. Learn to express your wants and needs

-Your codependent relationship involves you as the giver and the partner as the taker.
 Once the acceptance of your codependent behavior is in place (it will keep swaying between acceptance and confusion for a long time), it is time to initiate honest communication with your partner.
+This is one of the most crucial codependent no more activities you can undertake to heal and fix your relationship.

 So far, you have always said what you thought they wanted to hear, or what you believed would keep you in control, and out of trouble.
 But not anymore.
 Let them know that you cannot and would not be an enabler of their addiction/behavior anymore.
 Here are some ways to put across your thoughts.

-• Tell them what you want: It is important that you let your partner know the picture you have in your mind.
+- Tell them what you want: You must let your partner know the picture you have in your mind.
 In clear, honest terms, let them know what you expect from the relationship.
 It is not as easy as it sounds.
 Your partner has spent all these years as per their notion and whims, so you telling them what you want will not be taken kindly.
 But be firm, honest, and clear.

 4. Make yourself the priority